 Hot, not iced

 So, what is the correct way to order coffee?
 Obviously, avoid using the word regular!
-If the counter person adds the cream and sweetener, state exactly how you want it!
-Light means a lot of cream or milk.
-Dark means just a little cream or milk.
+Tell the server exactly how you want it.
+If the server adds the cream and sweetener, be clear!
+Tell the server if you want a lot of cream (or milk) or just a little.
 Here are some examples:

 I’ll have a large black decaf, please.